brobertspierel/tracking_pnw_snow_drought/docs/source/index.rst

 ==================================================
 Guide:
 ^^^^^^
-Documentation for the body of python scripts which acquire SNOTEL data and MODIS/VIIRS optical remote sensing data.
+Documentation for the body of python scripts which acquire data, calculate snow droughts and generate figures in pursuit of an investigation into snow droughts and how they vary with scale and dataset selction.
 The RS data was processed in Google Earth Engine and downloaded to a local server for analysis.
-These scripts and the associated figure generation code is associated with Roberts-Pierel, B., Raleigh, M., Kennedy, R., (XXXX) "Tracking the evolution of snow drought in the Pacific Northwest at variable scales."
-[Working title]
+These scripts and the associated figure generation code are paired with Roberts-Pierel, B., Raleigh, M., Kennedy, R., (XXXX) "Tracking the evolution of snow drought in the Pacific Northwest at variable scales." [submitted].
+Documentation is still a work in progress.

 Dependencies:
 		* `climata <https://pypi.org/project/climata/>`_